Theta functions on varieties with effective anti-canonical class: The projective case --- theta functions

 Another feature of the construction in many cases is the existence of a canonical action of a large algebraic torus on $\foX$ as a projective scheme.
 Our theta functions generate isotypical components for the induced action on $\Gamma(\foX,\O_\foX(d))$.

-We begin by identifying the group of automorphisms of $X_0$ over $A[Q]/I_0$.
+We begin by identifying the group of automorphisms of $X_0$ over $A[Q]/I_0$ preserving the toric strata.
+In practice, the preservation of strata is either automatic or desired, for example if $B$ is closed or if one also wants to include the divisor in $\foX$ defined by $\partial B$.
+We view the decomposition of $X_0$ into toric strata as being given by the construction of $X_0$ and therefore write $\Aut_{A[Q]/I_0} (X_0)$ for the strata preserving closed subgroup of the automorphism group of $X_0$ as a scheme over $A[Q]/I_0$.
 This result is of motivational character for explaining the role of $\PL(B)^*$ both in the present subsection as well as in \S\ref{Subsect: GS torus action}.
-Here we write $\PL(B)^*=\Hom (\PL(B,\ZZ),\ZZ)$ for brevity.
+Here we write $\PL(B)= \PL(B,\ZZ)$ and $\PL(B)^*=\Hom (\PL(B),\ZZ)$ for brevity.
 Note that $\PL(B)$ depends only on the affine structure on the interiors of the maximal cells, just as the central fibre $X_0$.

 \begin{proposition} The connected component of the identity of $\Aut_{A[Q]/I_0} (X_0)$ is the torus over $\Spec(A[Q]/I_0)$ with character lattice $\PL(B)^*$. \end{proposition}